Families of some Chinese passengers on missing plane receive insurance payouts

 Shanghai-based China Pacific Insurance Co., Ltd. said it had offered its first compensation payment of 525,000 yuan ($84,500) as of Wednesday, Xinhua said.

-Sunshine Insurance will compensate 500,000 yuan to one of its clients and his family, a woman surnamed Zhang from the firm said.
+Sunshine Insurance said it has compensated 500,000 yuan for a family of three, according to Xinhua.

-China Life and China Pacific Insurance could not be reached for comment.
+China Life, China Pacific Insurance and Sunshine Insurance could not be immediately reached for comment.

 Malaysia Airlines Flight MH370 is thought to have crashed on March 8 with the loss of all 239 people aboard after flying thousands of miles off course.
 More than 150 of the passengers were Chinese.